Rahil63/Variant_Calling/README.md

 ## Filter_VCF_Common.sh
 This is a script that reads a VCF file and then uses the Ensemble Variant Effect Predictor together with dbSNP151 to remove variants that have either a MAF in the 1KG greater 1 or an AF for ALT in TOPMED greater 1%.

+## Split_VCF_By_Chr.sh
+This script uses Tabix and parallel to split a VCF file into one VCF per chromosome.